 "Mexico" Mike - Ex-media spokesman, Mexico Tourism Ministry.
 Named Mexico expert by NY Times, Wall Street Journal, TX Monthly, Guardian (UK), Mexico City News, Atención (San Miguel de Allende)

-Put my nearly 40 years of driving Mexico to work for you (and keep me in work, too).
-My roadlogs (or road logs) for Mexico are concise, but filled with the important information you need to drive in Mexico with confidence.
+Put my 40+ years of driving Mexico to work for you (and keep me in work, too).
+My roadlogs (or road logs) for Mexico are filled with the important information you need to drive in Mexico with confidence.
 They have enough travel commentary to qualify as travelogues.
 Some even have literary pretensions.
 They don't have a lot of fluff, like the location of every gas station.
 You can't swing a dead burro without hitting a Pemex (or international brand) gas station and more are always being built.

-Motorcyclists like my maps because I generally include the scenic routes which are better rides.
+Motorcyclists like my maps because I include the scenic routes which are better rides.
 There are a lot of scenic motorcycle rides in Mexico.
 That does not mean I will send you off-road or down goat trails.
 These are paved highways in Mexico that are just loaded with scenery and moderately to very curvy roads.